Spread the love

 How this helps your child understand comprehension passages better

 Getting your child to read a textbook that is one level lower will not only help them revise the words that they’ve missed out, but also help them builds up their confidence in the Chinese language over time.
+Once they are ok, you can then switch the Chinese textbook back to the current one that they should be using.

 2. Watch Chinese cartoons / animes / drama with Chinese subtitles